Continuous integration for Django projects

 Fullstack Developer and Tech Author

-This article focuses on setting up a continuous integration pipeline for a Django project, but the information here can be extended to other Python projects, too.
-Django is a Python framework that is described as the “web framework for perfectionists with deadlines.”
-It is considered a great tool for creating Minimal Viable Products (MVPs) because it is easy to set up an application with a database and to run tests.
+This article focuses on setting up a Continuous Integration (CI) pipeline for a Django project.
+The information presented here can be used for other Python projects, also.
+Django is a Python framework described as the “web framework for perfectionists with deadlines”.
+It is a good tool for creating Minimal Viable Products (MVPs) because it is easy to set up an application and simply connect with a database using its ORM.
+Django is database agnostic, scales well, deploys easily, and its modular structure allows for easy test-driven development.
 It delivers high quality code and has excellent documentation.
-These features also benefit your users because it promises the fast shipping of new features.
+These features also benefit your users because it enables fast shipping of new features.

 - Create a Django app